ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [ When NAS Meets Watermarking: Ownership Verification of DNN Models via Cache Side Channels ](https://arxiv.org/pdf/2102.03523.pdf)：dopts a conventional NAS method with mk to produce the watermarked architecture and a verification key vk; the owner collects the inference execution trace (by side-channel), and identifies any potential watermark based on vk | [BibTex](): lou2021when | Lou et al, 2021.2

-4. [Structural Watermarking to Deep Neural Networks via Network Channel Pruning](https://arxiv.org/pdf/2107.08688.pdf):  structural watermarking scheme that utilizes channel pruning to embed the watermark into the host DNN  architecture instead of crafting the DNN parameters | [To do]()
+4. [Structural Watermarking to Deep Neural Networks via Network Channel Pruning](https://arxiv.org/pdf/2107.08688.pdf):  structural watermarking scheme that utilizes `channel pruning` to embed the watermark into the host DNN  architecture instead of crafting the DNN parameters; bijective algorithm | [BibTex](): zhao2021structural | Zhao et al, 2021.7

 ### Loss Constrains | Verification Approach | Training Strategies
 [Stealthiness]